ishiharaf/tracker/README.md

 }
 ```

 Change the contents of `contractor.info` to reflect your information, and `company.info` to reflect the company information.
-Run the app with `node -w` and an invoice will appear inside the `invoices` folder.
+Run the app with `node app -w` and an invoice will appear inside the `invoices` folder.

 You can pass additional arguments to change some details.
 To change the invoice or make other changes permanent, you have to edit the source code.